-Deployment location On premises Hybrid Managed Cloud My priorities/ Needs Key characteristics \$ Reduction in IT fax support Measurable reduction in many costs associated with physical fax machines and paper faxes On-premises benefits, plus no telephony management IT management moves to vendor.
+Deployment location On premises Hybrid Managed Cloud My priorities/ Needs Key characteristics ; Reduction in IT fax support Measurable reduction in many costs associated with physical fax machines and paper faxes.
+On-premises benefits, plus no telephony management.
+IT management moves to vendor.
 Management is individualized and has monthly fee.
 IT management moves to vendor.
 Cloud solutions are managed as a whole, reducing fees.
-CapEx vs. OpEx СарЕх CapEx for server software and OpEx for telephony OpEx OpEx MFP integration SMTP and native interfaces for some MFPs SMTP and native interfaces for some MFPs SMTP and native interfaces for some MFPs SMTP interfaces Software SMTP supported SMTP supported SMTP supported SMTP supported application integration Pre-packaged integrations Pre-packaged integrations Pre-packaged integrations Pre-packaged integrations APIs available APIs available APIs available APIs available System uptime service level agreement No, server and software must be configured for uptime and managed by your IT department No for the server and software, which must be configured for uptime.
-Yes for the telephony service when vendor provides Yes, vendor can provide service level and uptime promises in contract Yes, vendor can provide service level and uptime promises in contract Transparency of data sovereignty/ ownership You can put your servers in your locations You can put your servers in your locations With some vendors, you can choose the data centers that hold your data With some vendors, you can choose the data centers that hold your data
+CapEx vs. OpEx CapEx CapEx for server software and OpEx for telephony.
+OpEx OpEx MFP integration SMTP and native interfaces for some MFPs.
+SMTP and native interfaces for some MFPs.
+SMTP and native interfaces for some MFPs.
+SMTP, native interfaces, and connector applications for some MFPs.
+Software SMTP supported SMTP supported SMTP supported SMTP supported application integration Pre-packaged integrations Pre-packaged integrations Pre-packaged integrations Pre-packaged integrations APIs available APIs available APIs available APIs available System uptime service level agreement No, server and software must be configured for uptime and managed by your IT department.
+No for the server and software, which must be configured for uptime.
+Yes for the telephony service when vendor provides.
+Yes, vendor can provide service level and uptime promises in contract.
+Yes, vendor can provide service level and uptime promises in contract.
+Transparency of data sovereignty/ ownership You can put your servers in your locations.
+You can put your servers in your locations.
+With some vendors, you can choose the data centers that hold your data.